PeterCamilleri/mini_term/README.md

 MiniTerm.flush            # Flush any keys in the buffer.
 ```

-Note that these methods need to be run with raw mode in effect.
-See the raw
+Note that the get_raw_char method needs to be run with raw mode in effect.
+See
-methods above for more on that.
+the raw methods above for more on that.
 Also, in raw mode, some keys, especially
 extended keys may be composed of more than one byte.
 These methods only return
 one byte at a time.